aniqatc/keyboard/README.md

 - Animations done entirely through JavaScript by adding and removing classes at a delay — creating a sequential animation
 - Audio triggered on mouse-clicks

+## Future Features
+- ☐ Improve existing animations
+- ☐ Fix the 'callback hell' with the animation timeouts
+- ☐ Add additional lighting animations to `F11` and `F12`

 ## Themes

 ### Animations